hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

 ````
->ssh
+>ssh create
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 Since the command creates a new application catalog, the command must be given to